 Thus in the most general case our inquiry falls into two parts.
-We are given the observed frequency in statistical sets selected from S_1 , S_2 , etc., respectively.
-The first part of our inquiry is the problem of arguing from these observed frequencies to the probable constitutions of S_1 , S_2 , etc., i.e. of determining the values of $\phi(x)/R(x, S_1, \phi, h) \cdot h$, etc.; we may call this part the statistical problem.
-The second part of our inquiry is the problem of arguing from the probable constitutions of S_1 , S_2 , etc., to the probable constitution of S, where S, S_1 , S_2 resemble one another more or less, and we have to determine whether the differences are or are not relevant to our inquiry; we may call this part the inductive problem.
+We are given the observed frequency in statistical sets selected from S_1, S_2 , etc., respectively.
+The first part of our inquiry is the problem of arguing from these observed frequencies to the probable constitutions of S_1, S_2 , etc., i.e. of determining the values of $\phi(x)/R(x, S_1, \phi, h) \cdot h$, etc.; we may call this part the statistical problem.
+The second part of our inquiry is the problem of arguing from the probable constitutions of S_1, S_2 , etc., i.e. of S_1, S_2 , etc., to the problem.
+The second part of our inquiry is the problem of arguing from the probable constitutions of S_1, S_2 , etc., to the probable constitution of S, where S, S_1, S_2 resemble one another more or less, and we have to determine whether the differences are or are not relevant to our inquiry; we may call this part the inductive problem.

-Now if the observed statistical sets are made up of random instances of S1, S2, etc., we can argue in certain conditions from the observed frequencies to the probable constitutions of the series, out of which the random selections have been made, by an inverse application of Bernoulli's Theorem on the lines explained in Chapter XXXI.
-Moreover, if the series S1, S2, etc., are finite series and the observed selections cover a great part of their members, we can reach an at least approximate conclusion without raising all the theoretical difficulties or satisfying all the conditions of Chapter XXXI.
+Now if the observed statistical sets are made up of random instances of S_1 , S_2 , etc., we can argue in certain conditions from the observed frequencies to the probable constitutions of the series, out of which the random selections have been made, by an inverse application of Bernoulli's Theorem on the lines explained in Chapter XXXI.
+Moreover, if the series S_1 , S_2 , etc., are finite series and the observed selections cover a great part of their members, we can reach an at least approximate conclusion without raising all the theoretical difficulties or satisfying all the conditions of Chapter XXXI.
 The commonly received opinions as to the bearing of the observed frequencies in a random sample on the constitution of the universe out of which the sample is drawn, though generally stated too precisely and without sufficient insistence on the assumptions they involve, our actual evidence not warranting in general more than an approximate result, are not, I think, fundamentally erroneous.
-The most usual error in modern method consists in treating too lightly what I have termed above the inductive problem, i.e. the problem of passing from the series S1, S2, etc., of which we have observed samples, to the series S of which we have not observed samples.
+The most usual error in modern method consists in treating too lightly what I have termed above the inductive problem, i.e. the problem of passing from the series S_1 , S_2 , etc., of which we have observed samples, to the series S of which we have not observed samples.

-Let us, then, assume that we have ascertained p_1 , p_2 , etc., with more or less exactness, by examining either all the instances of the series S_1 , S_2 , etc., or random selections from them, i.e. $\phi(x)/R$ $(x, S_1, \phi, h) \cdot h = p_1$, etc. This can be expressed for short by saying that the series S_1 , S_2 , etc., are subject to probable-frequencies p_1 , p_2 , etc., for the characteristic φ .
-Our problem is to infer from this the probable-frequency p of the unexamined series S_1 .
-The class characteristics of the series S_1 , S_2 , etc., will be partly the same and partly different.
+Let us, then, assume that we have ascertained p_1 , p_2 , etc., with more or less exactness, by examining either all the instances of the series S_1 , S_2 , etc., or random selections from them, i.e. $\phi(x)/\mathbb{R}$ $(x, S_1, \phi, h) \cdot h = p_1$, etc. This can be expressed for short by saying that the series S_1 , S_2 , etc., are subject to probable-frequencies p_1 , p_2 , etc., for the characteristic φ .
+Our problem is to infer from this the probable-frequency p of the unexamined series S. The class characteristics of the series S_1, S_2 , etc., will be partly the same and partly different.
 Using the terminology of Part III. we may term the class characteristics which are common to all of them the Positive Analogy, and the class characteristics which are not common to all of them the Negative Analogy.